 To grow healthy citrus trees proper watering is essential.

 The key – DO NOT overwater.
-For potted plants you can check the moisture level by dipping your finger to the second knuckle into the soil.
+For potted Meyer lemon trees, you can check the moisture level by dipping your finger to the second knuckle into the soil.
 If the soil feels damp, wait another day before watering.

 Recheck the moisture level the following day and if the second knuckle comes out dry, water the plant.